 - Using a spoon, add two scoops of the rice mixture to your palm and roll it up into a ball.
 It should roll without much issue and won’t stick to your hands, but you can use some cooking spray on your hands if it does.
 Lightly roll the ball in the egg, coat with breadcrumbs, and then add to the air fryer.

-- Repeat for all 6, leaving room in between them, then air fry for 8 minutes, carefully flipping them after 4 minutes.
+- Repeat for all 6, leaving room in between them, then air fry at 400 degrees F for 8 minutes, carefully flipping them after 4 minutes.
 If you want extra crisp, you can cook them for an extra minute or two.

 - Remove from the air fryer, serve with some additional sauce, and top with basil and grated parmesan cheese.
 Enjoy!